LIMUNQUE/selenium/README.md

 `
 `$ pip install pyunitreport`

+or use pip install -r requirements.txt  to install them

 Aditionally, you have to download the driver of the browser that you will use.

 -------------